-Although a student may declare a CLS major at any time; no application is needed for the PreProfessional Phase, the first two years of the major.
-However, there is an admission process for the CLS Program/Professional Phase which encompasses the last two years of study plus the summer between the two years.
-Normal time of entry into the major is the fall semester, junior year, however, midyear and part-time status is possible for the junior year.
-Since enrollment in the Program is limited, admission to UIS does not guarantee admission to the Clinical Laboratory Science Program.
-In addition to completing the UIS application process, students interested in the CLS Program must also separately apply for the the CLS Program.
-The application is found at the bottom of this page.
-Students are encouraged to apply in December or January of their sophomore year so they are eligible for UIS scholarships with February deadlines.
+A student may declare a CLS major at any time; no application is needed for the PreProfessional Phase, the first two years of the major.
+However, there is an admission process for the CLS Program/Professional Phase which encompasses the last two years of study including the summer between the third and fourth years.
+Normal time of entry into the Professional Phase Program is the fall semester, third year.
+Admission to UIS does not guarantee admission to the Clinical Laboratory Science Program/Professional Phase.
+In addition to completing the UIS application process, interested applicants should contact the department for an application or print off the application at the bottom of this web page.
+Students are encouraged to apply in December or January of their second year so they are eligible for UIS scholarships with February deadlines.

 Applicants must also forward a written statement of their academic and professional goals and the names and addresses of two college science instructors (preferably one biology and one chemistry) for use as references to the Clinical Laboratory Science Department chair.
 A personal interview may be required.
 Early decision selections are made on a competitive basis from applicants who complete the application process by February 1.
 GPA is the main consideration, however references and the goals statement are also considered.
 Qualified applicants who complete the application process after February 1 will be considered for any remaining spots on a first come, first served basis based on the receipt of all admissions materials and references.

-Four-year students are encouraged to meet with the CLS Chair/Program Director or a CLS advisor before initial registration in order to prepare a plan to ensure that all requirements are met in the minimum amount of time.
+All students are encouraged to meet with the CLS Chair/Program Director or a CLS advisor before initial registration and periodically thereafter in order to prepare a plan to ensure that all requirements are met in the minimum amount of time.
 There is no advance placement and no credits for experiential learning.

 The transfer option provides for the continuing education of students who have completed the first two years of lower-division work (preferably with the A.A. or A.S. degree).
 See the CLS Chair/Program Director regarding questions about transfer of credits.

-Prerequisite courses required for admission to the CLS program include:
+Prerequisite courses required for admission to the CLS Professional Phase Program include: